ManuIluro22/LaLiga/README.md

 ### How to run it

-You are provided with a fully-functional dummy model.
-Once you've installed dependences (```pip install -r requirements.txt```), which is only Pandas in this dummy case, you can try it yourself:
+Down below you can see an output snip.
+Once you've installed dependences (```pip install -r requirements.txt```) you can try it yourself:

 ```console
 user@user:~/RI/laliga/la-quiniela$ python3 cli.py train --training_seasons 2005:2020 --model_name gbc_long